CVE-2023-32549

 CVE-2023-32549 is a medium-severity PRNG (CWE-338) vulnerability in Canonical Landscape.
 Its CVSS base score is 6.8 (Medium).

-Operationally, ranked in the top 40.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Forge Web Credentials (T1606); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References